HenrySaya/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 4-new_in_list.py
 This is a function that replaces an element in a list at a specific position without modifying the original list

+## 5-no_c.py
+This is a function that removes all characters c and C from a string.GSafe to say you cant C me now!